 The truth is, email marketing should be on the top of your list, but if you aren’t hooked on the power of email marketing, we’ve created this list of up-to-date email marketing statistics.

 - Digital lead generation advertising spending is predicted to hit $3.24 billion in 2023.

 - Email marketing holds a 2.54% share of the local advertising revenue.

-- In 2021, there are over 4.1 million active email users worldwide.
+- In 2021, there are over 4.1 billion active email users worldwide.

-- It’s estimated that by 2024, the number of active email users will grow to 4.4 million.
+- It’s estimated that by 2024, the number of active email users will grow to 4.4 billion.

 - 319.6 billion emails are sent and received every day!

 - 91% of marketers say that email marketing is very important as a part of their marketing strategy.

 - The primary objectives of email campaigns include sales (63%), engagement (50%), brand awareness (47%), and building loyalty (45%).